 What Is Embedded Insurance?
 (Plus: How It Works)

-Embedded insurance is a huge revenue growth opportunity.
+Embedded insurance growing in popularity and interest in the digital insurance space and is a huge revenue growth opportunity.
 However, for businesses outside of the insurance industry, it’s not always clear what embedded insurance actually means.
 We’ll go over what embedded insurance is, how it works, and why it matters for your business.

 Embedded Insurance Definition